fpvandoorn/LeanCourse24/LeanCourse/Project/README.md

 If you would like to use Git from your command-line instead, you can use the commands `git pull`, `git add`, `git commit -am "commit message"`, `git push`, `git status`, `git log`, among others.
 Google for information how to exactly use these commands.

-## Presentations

-During January, you should give a presentation on your project during class.
-The presentation should be 20-25 minutes, plus 5 minutes for questions; it should be 30-40 minutes if you do the project with a partner.

-During your presentation, you can discuss the following (but you don't have to treat every point)
-* Explain the mathematical content of your formalization
-* Show some of the formalized work (for example if you have found interesting way to state a definition, or the statement of the theorem you proved).
-* What went easily when formalizing?
-What was hard?
-Were any tools or tactics particularly useful, or did you miss a specific tactic?

-You do not have to finish your project before your presentation, so your presentation is probably about the ongoing work.
-Projects are due February 9 (roughly 1 week after classes end).

 ## Formalization Topics

 You can choose a topic in any area of mathematics.